kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.859   Combustion heater fire protection.

-\(a\) *Combustion heater fire zones.* The following combustion heater fire zones must be protected from fire in accordance with the applicable provisions of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1181   Designated fire zones; regions included.|§25.1181]] through 25.1191 and §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1195   Fire extinguishing systems.|§25.1195]] through 25.1203;
+\(a\) *Combustion heater fire zones.* The following combustion heater fire zones must be protected from fire in accordance with the applicable provisions of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1181   Designated fire zones; regions included.|§§25.1181]] through 25.1191 and [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1195   Fire extinguishing systems.|§§25.1195]] through 25.1203;

 \(1\) The region surrounding the heater, if this region contains any flammable fluid system components (excluding the heater fuel system), that could—